kvh/recurrent/README.md

-# recurrent
+# Recurrent
-recurrent is a python library for natural language parsing of recurring events.
+Recurrent is a python library for natural language parsing of dates and recurring events.
 It turns strings like "every tuesday and thurs until next month" into [RFC-compliant RRULES][1], to be fed into a calendar api or [python-dateutil's][2] rrulestr.

+## Examples
+### Date times
+* next tuesday
+* tomorrow
+* in an hour

+### Recurring events
+* on weekdays
+* every fourth of the month from jan 1 2010 to dec 25th 2020
+* each thurs until next month
+* once a year on the fourth thursday in november
+* tuesdays and thursdays at 3:15

+### Messy strings
+* Please schedule the meeting for every other tuesday at noon
+* Set an alarm for next tuesday at 11pm

-## usage
+## Usage
 <pre>
 >>> import datetime
 >>> from recurrent import RecurringEvent